chainworld/java-bytom/README.md

 ### All usage examples

 You find more detailed documentation at [/doc](doc/index.md).
-Also you can find Junit Test Cases at [/test/java/io/bytom/integration](/test/java/io/bytom/integration)
+Also you can find Test Cases at [Junit Test Cases](/src/test/java/io/bytom/integration)

 ## Support and Feedback